TinyWebEx/AddonTemplate/README.md

   * `THIS_ADDON_NAME_ID` -> `my-awesome-addon@user.github.io`
   * `THIS_ADDON_GITHUB_URL` -> `https://github.com/user/project`
 2. Remove modules you may not need in [`.gitmodules`](.gitmodules).
-3. Run `git submodule update --init --recursive` to initialize the modules.
+3. Run `git submodule update --init --recursive` to initialize the remaining modules.
 5. Remove this text here.

 ### LICENSE